winitzki/scall/tutorial/programming_dhall.md

 ```

 The code of `hylo` calls `hylo` recursively under `fmap`, and there seems to be no explicit termination for the recursion.
-To see how this code could ever terminate, we will consider a specific example.
+To see how this code could ever terminate, consider a specific example
-In that example, both `t` and `r` are the type of binary trees with string-valued leaves (we have denoted that type by `TreeText` before).
+where both `t` and `r` are the type of binary trees with string-valued leaves.
+We have denoted that type by `TreeText` before.
 The type constructor `f` will be the recursion scheme for `TreeText`.

 Our Haskell definitions for `TreeText`, its recursion scheme `F`, and the `fmap` method for `F` are: